justmarkham/DAT8/other/model_comparison.md

 - Presumes a linear relationship between the features and the log-odds of the response
 - Performance is (generally) not competitive with the best supervised learning methods
 - Can't automatically learn feature interactions

+## Naive Bayes

+**Advantages:**

+- Model training and prediction are very fast
+- Somewhat interpretable
+- No tuning is required
+- Features don't need scaling
+- Insensitive to irrelevant features (with enough observations)
+- Performs better than logistic regression when the training set is very small

+**Disadvantages:**

+- Predicted probabilities are not well-calibrated
+- Correlated features can be problematic (due to the independence assumption)
+- Can't handle negative features (with Multinomial Naive Bayes)
+- Has a higher "asymptotic error" than logistic regression